A. C. Bhaktivedanta Swami Prabhupada: Influence

 In 2013, Rochford wrote, "[T]he fact that ISKCON has survived for nearly 50 years, despite significant change, is a testament to the devotees' resilience and to the power of Prabhupada's teachings and vision for ISKCON".

-In India, Prabhupada's movement has become a well-respected institution, with recognition at all levels of Hindu society.
+In India, Prabhupada's movement has gained widespread respect, earning recognition throughout the various layers of Hindu society.
 ISKCON has large temple complexes active in cities like Mumbai, New Delhi, Bengaluru, Chennai, and Kolkata.
 ISKCON's center in Mayapur has become an Eastern Indian place of pilgrimage for millions every year.
 Thousands of middle-class Hindus, both in India and elsewhere, have joined ISKCON.
 And Hindus both in India and in the Hindu diaspora have provided ISKCON vast support.

 But Prabhupada's legacy also faces scrutiny on various fronts.
 Criticisms have emerged regarding the movement's organizational structure, controversies have arisen surrounding continuity of leadership after his death, and misdeeds and even criminal acts have been committed by some ISKCON members, including once-respected former leaders.
 (Note: Sources that have discussed ISKCON's post-charismatic crises and disruptions include Bryant and Ekstrand (2004), Dwyer and Cole (2007), and Rochford (2007).)
 Concerns have been expressed about the movement's adaptability to modern values, especially concerning gender roles and societal norms.
 And although ISKCON has benefited from the support and participation of a large and growing number of Indian families in its congregations outside India, the "Hinduization" of ISKCON has in many places tended to diminish the involvement of other audiences.

 Nonetheless, Prabhupada's influence endures through his writings and ISKCON's ongoing activities.
 Despite significant setbacks, the movement he started continues to grow.